 - Develop confidence in your writing

-- Pair the guide with ongoing coaching to apply the insights more deeply
+- Pair the guide with ongoing coaching to apply the writing insights with another set of eyes

-Recent feedback from people who I've worked with using the "four corners" framework:
+Feedback from people who have recently used the "four corners" framework:

 - Doing it all: "I've learned how to formulate interesting and reasonable research questions, elaborate upon the stakes of my research and the research gap that inspired it, develop a rigorous methodology, collect strong evidence, analyze my evidence, and create a compelling thesis."

 - Building courage: "Academic writing initially seemed like a concept far out of my reach but I now feel confident that it is well within my reach."

 - Revising well: "I learned where my strengths and weaknesses were in each of the four corners of research writing and learned how to draw out and improve each part to the best of my abilities."

 - Audience-centered: "I am now more able to read scholarly research and can conduct research that is interesting, insightful, relevant, and well–structured."